 - increased housing supply, where communities can help achieve higher densities or unlock sites that may otherwise be difficult to develop.

 - a greater sense of ownership and a more stable and supportive environment, as residents get to know each other, remain in, and care for the area, contributing to healthier and happier places;

 - increased confidence and empowerment for residents, with influence over their housing and realising a common endeavour.

 - a unique understanding of what works for a particular site or particular group of people, especially in terms of affordability or older people.

 recent CLH case studies

-Planning submitted for 11 new genuinely affordable homes in perpetuity, on a disused garage site.
+Planning permission for 11 new genuinely affordable homes in perpetuity, on a disused garage site.

 A Community Land Trust creating sustainable and affordable neighbourhoods.
 This 33 unit scheme allows local people to self-build their homes.

 Coin Street Community Builders has developed 220 affordable homes for people in housing need, run by four fully mutual housing co-operatives.